Protective Order Hearings in Central Texas

 Any violation of the protective order may result in a Class A misdemeanor charge, punishable by a year in jail and a fine up to $4,000.
 If the respondent has two or more violation convictions or commits assault or stalking, the charges may be a third-degree felony, punishable by two to 10 years in prison and a fine up to $10,000.

 If you’ve been accused of domestic violence and face a protective order hearing in Williamson County or Bell County, Georgetown criminal defense lawyer Michael J. Price can represent you.
-Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880.
+Call Law Office of Michael J. Price, P.C. today at (512) 354-1880.